ExpediaGroup/graphql-kotlin/website/versioned_docs/version-7.x.x/schema-generator/writing-schemas/arguments.md

 }
 ```

-If you want to disable this behaviour for one of your types, you can add `@GraphQLSkipInputSuffix` to your type.

 Note that only fields are exposed in the input objects.
 Functions will only be available on the GraphQL output types.

 :::caution